Born with a skin disease, Annie shows courage as her life travels a difficult road.

 Ma cried for Jim who was nowhere to be seen.
 Ma didn't get better.
 She didn't bathe, comb her hair or eat.
-She cried all the time and walked around like she was cradling a baby.
+She cried all the time and walked around with a blanket like she was holding a baby.
 She would even sing lullabies to an empty blanket in her arms.
 She was pitiful.

 Annie believed Ma had lost her mind.

 Rainey couldn't care for all of them, so she called Social Services.